MiDataInt/midataint.github.io/_docs/overview.md

 ## Quick Start

-Use the following web site to generate a friendly batch script for your desktop computer, which you can use to install and run the MDI ~anywhere.
+Use the following web site to generate a friendly batch script for your desktop computer, to install and run the MDI ~anywhere.

 - <https://wilsonte-umich.shinyapps.io/mdi-script-generator>